SnabbGET/SnabbGET/README.md

 make run
 ```

-*More informaitons about the GUI version will be given soon*
+*More informaitons about the GUI version will be given soon.*

 # FAQ & Links